apache/mesos/docs/high-availability-framework-guide.md

   recover the lost in-memory master state.

-* If all the Mesos masters are unavailable (e.g., crashed or unreachable), the cluster should continue to operate: existing Mesos agents will not execute, and user tasks should continue running.
+* If all the Mesos masters are unavailable (e.g., crashed or unreachable), the cluster should continue to operate: existing Mesos agents and user tasks should continue running.
 However, new tasks cannot be scheduled, and frameworks will not receive resource offers or status updates about previously launched tasks.

 * Mesos does not dictate how frameworks should be implemented and does not try to assume responsibility for how frameworks should deal with failures.